 On Thanksgiving of 1851, Reverend Bacon gave a legendary sermon entitled, “A Higher Law.”
-The US was teetering on the brink of what would be the bloodiest conflict in our history.
+The US was already teetering towards the brink of what would be the bloodiest conflict in our history.
 We almost didn’t survive.
 In one the most prominent meeting houses in the nation, Bacon dared to lay out an argument in favor of civil disobedience — in this case, specifically, the Christian obligation to assist runaway slaves.
-Bacon didn’t use any of the rhetorical flourishes or impersonal language that was common practice at the time for this address.
+Bacon didn’t limit himself to the rhetorical flourishes or impersonal language that was common practice at the time for this address.
 His language was just as direct that day as it sounds to us now: “There is a higher law, and you know it; a law to which all men owe….The eternal law of right, which will prevail, is higher than any constitution — you cannot escape it, you must obey it.”
 The so-called Old Lights in these pews gave him an amen.

 Bacon’s sermon echoed a foundational moment in New Haven’s sovereignty that happened in our first meeting house, also built near this spot.
 Here’s what a refugee crisis looked like in 1661: the regicides Edward Whalley and William Goffe are headed to town after being discovered by the Crown’s agents in Boston, with warrants on their heads.
 Sheltering them might threaten the colony’s status by attracting the ire of the newly restored king — and just so we’re all clear on this scenario, this king was the son of the very regent these men had signed over to death.
 Davenport preached, “Let us own the reproached and persecuted people and cause of Christ in suffering times.
 Be not forgetful to entertain strangers, for thereby some have entertained angels unaware.”
 He was also asking parishioners, “Are we England — or are we New Haven?”
 It was a high-risk question at yet another unsettling time.
 This congregation agreed there was a higher law, and here we all still stand, both the church and New Haven.